 - Hypercompetent Sidekick: Percival, obviously.

-- Informed Equipment.
-We don't see Thrashwood ride off into battle with his equipped items.
+- Informed Equipment: We don't see Thrashwood ride off into battle with his equipped items.
 Then again, we sorta hear them from behind the curtains.

 - Inventory Management Puzzle: The main portion of the game.
 It's your job to fit the oncoming items into the inventory as well as deciding how much of each type of item is needed for victory.
+Unlike the normal use of the trope, the inventory needs to be managed in real-time, due to the item conveyor belt.

 - Know When to Fold 'Em: In later levels, you'll probably only be able to get enough items to secure a definite victory against three of the opponent's four stats.
 You should thus forfeit one of your stats (Usually range, as its equipment take up LOADS of space), especially if the opponent is strong at that stat.
 3 out of 4 wins still gives a victory.